El Reno, Oklahoma: Culture

+Buildings in the town that are on the National Register of Historic Places include the Carnegie Library, El Reno High School, and the Mennoville Mennonite Church.

 Geography

-According to the United States Census Bureau, the city has a total area of 80.4 sqmi, of which 80.0 sqmi are land and 0.4 sqmi (0.56%) is.
+According to the United States Census Bureau, the city has a total area of 80.4 sqmi, of which 80.0 sqmi are land and 0.4 sqmi (0.56%) is. water.

 El Reno is located at the interchange of I-40 and U.S. Route 81.
 At one time, it sat on the boundary between Oklahoma Territory and Indian Territory, and sits approximately 20 mi west of the old Chisholm Trail.
 Jesse Chisholm is buried nearby.

-In 1952, a magnitude 5.5 earthquake struck near El Reno, causing damage to several buildings in the city.
-It is currently Oklahoma's third-strongest earthquake on record, and it was the strongest earthquake in Oklahoma history prior to the November 5, 2011 earthquake near Sparks.

-Climate
+Climate and weather events

-El Reno has endured numerous weather-related incidents in recent years:
+El Reno has endured numerous weather-related incidents.